-Click here to read the story in its entirety on The New Yorker webpage.
-Justin Torres’s “Reverting to a Wild State” was originally published in the August 1, 2011 issue of The New Yorker.
+"Reverting to a Wild State" by Justin Torres Originally published in the August 1, 2011 issue of The New Yorker.

 I had never heard of Justin Torres, though he has published stories in Granta and Tin House, two literary journals I often read.
 This is his debut in The New Yorker and it feels like a real short story, though he is publishing his first novel, We the Animals, with Houghton Mifflin Harcourt in September.